Andrew-2609/go-sse-sample/README.md

 - `GET /metrics/:id` - Get metric by ID
 - `POST /metrics/readings` - Create a reading (triggers `metric_reading_created` event)

-A React dashboard is available in `cmd/client/` to visually demonstrate SSE in action.
+The React dashboard is available in `cmd/client/` to visually demonstrate SSE in action.

 ## SSE Implementation